mauroalejandrojm/overleave/README.md

 ## Next Improvements

+* Reload latex render in the last page visualized in browser.
 * Fix glitches in the toggle due to missing clicks.
 * Availability in Chrome for Overleave extension.
 * Guidelines in the UI for usability.